jazzytomato/hnlookup/readme.md

       git clone https://github.com/jazzytomato/hnhit.git
       cd hnhit
       ```
-  * chromex sample is gets built into `resources/unpacked/compiled` folder.
+  * it gets built into `resources/unpacked/compiled` folder.

     In one terminal session run (will build background and popup pages using figwheel):
       ```